mostafa-khalifa1212/MyDreamDentistApp/project-restructure-plan.md

 ### Current Status

 The application is functional and includes features for authentication, appointment management, patient records, treatment tracking, and financial management.
-However, the routing structure shows a potential refactoring in progress, with API routes being organized under the `/api` path and utilizing controllers and middleware.
+Recent changes include:
+- Removal of circular Tailwind utility redefinitions in CSS.
+- PostCSS config updated for ES module compatibility (use `.cjs` or `export default`).
+- Consistent use of `name` for user display.
+- Tailwind utility classes are now used directly in JSX/HTML.
+- Routing and controller structure clarified.
+- **Frontend migrated to Vite for improved development and build performance.**

 **Areas for Review and Improvement:**